 Does the search for new running shoes have you running in circles?
-The road-running shoe market is full of misleading descriptions, flashy colors, and confusing, irrelevant lingo.
-We sorted through the mess, and now we are here to help!
+The road-running shoe market is full of misleading descriptions, flashy colors, and confusing, sometimes irrelevant lingo.
+We sorted through the chaos and now are here to help.
 Our skilled team of running enthusiasts and expert gear testers researched dozens of the most popular running shoes for women to filter the mediocre from the exceptional, all to help steer you in the right direction.
 We created a detailed side-by-side comparison for the best shoes out there, running miles in each pair.
 In our review of the best running shoes for women, we highlight our testing metrics and explain which contenders excel in each category.
 Here, we hope to guide you down the path to your running success by offering helpful advice on choosing the perfect pair.

 But, Why a Road Running Shoe?

-We know from firsthand experience that if your running shoes fit comfortably and suit your needs, you'll be more likely to get out there and run!
+We know from firsthand experience that if your running shoes fit comfortably and suit your needs, you'll be more likely to get out there and run.
 Roads and sidewalks differ from trails and tracks in that they are incredibly unforgiving man-made surfaces that often aren't very comfortable to run on without some form of protection.
 We sought out both maximalist style shoes with plenty of cushion for the pushin' and lightweight speedsters sure you propel you into PR (personal record) territory.
 It is certainly not unheard of for the most enthusiastic runners to select models for more specialized purposes; it depends on your running goals.
 You may end up finding that no single shoe will meet all your needs, or you may find that one shoe that's perfect for everything.
 As we review, we keep these elements in mind.
 We often discuss a shoe's versatility or specialty to further arm you with the info you need to select the right pair of runners.

 Running Shoes and Injury Info